bowman2001/perplexdoc/content/doc/site/tracking/index.md

     pre: analytics
 categories: [template]
 tags: [tracking]
-resources:
-  - src: kobu-agency-ggrbi6quXQU-unsplash.jpg
-    name: featured
-    params:
-      alt: Numbers on a geographical map
 ---

-Perplex offers configuration parameters to include site-wide scripts for a tracking service.
+Perplex offers configuration parameters to include site-wide scripts for tracking services.
 Currently **Fathom** and **Google** Analytics (GA4) are directly supported.
 {.p-first} <!--more-->

-As a website creator, you like to get an impression of your audience and want to know how much attention your pages get.
-And when you start some kind of campaign, you may want to measure its success.
+As a website creator, you generally like to get an impression of your audience and want to know what kind of and how much attention your pages get.
+And when you start some kind of campaign, you often want to measure its success.

 ## Google Analytics 4